 About

-Hai Yao is a professor of Bioengineering and interim director of the Clemson-MUSC Bioengineering Program.
-He also serves as an associate professor in the Department of Craniofacial Biology and the Department of Orthopaedics at the Medical University of South Carolina.
+Hai Yao is the Ernest R. Norville Endowed Chair and Professor of Bioengineering (Clemson) and Oral Health Sciences (dual appointment, MUSC), Associate Vice President for Biomedical Innovation (Clemson), and Associate Chair for the Clemson-MUSC Joint Bioengineering Program.
 He received a PhD in Biomedical Engineering from the University of Miami.
-Hai serves on or leads several expert panels, including the NIH Temporomandibular Joint (TMJ) expert panel and an Engineering Panel for the National Research Council of the National Academies.
+Hai has served on or leads several expert panels, including the NIDCR Council’s Research Workforce Development Committee, the NIH/CSR Skeletal Biology Structure and Regeneration (SBSR) Study Section, and the NASEM-sponsored Temporomandibular Joint Disorders (TMD) consensus study.
 His research interests include the biomechanical function, degeneration and regeneration of skeletal systems, including temporomandibular joint (TMJ) and spine intervertebral disc (IVD).
 Hai’s current research areas include the biomechanical mechanisms of cell-mediated tissue degeneration, novel imaging techniques for nondestructive assessment of skeletal tissue composition and structure, and interactions between mechanical, electrical, chemical and matrix-supplied cues in controlling the development of functional engineered tissues.
-Hai’s team contributed to the world’s first demonstration of a full synovial joint regeneration, and his research has been funded by NIH R01, R03, R21, R43, and P20 awards.
+Hai’s team contributed to the world’s first demonstration of a full synovial joint regeneration, and his research has been funded by NIH R01, R03, R21, R34, R43/44, U01, T32, and P20 awards.
+His students and trainees have been funded by NIH F30, F31, F32, and K99 awards.
+He currently directs several NIH grants including the South Carolina Center for Translational Research Improving Musculoskeletal Health (SC-TRIMH); Training in Craniofacial and Oral Health Research; ATTRACT: Assessment of Temporomandibular Joint Morphology, Mechanics, and Mechanobiology in Class II and III Target and Surgical Phenotypes; and TMJ SYMPHONY: Systems-integrated model and mechanisms of patient-centered holistic outcomes and network-supported training and therapy.

 Visit Dr. Yao's Faculty Profile and Lab Website.